 Editor's note: This story was updated at 11:45 a.m.
 Central time to clarify that Cardinal Theodore McCarrick was not the first cardinal to be removed from ministry amid abuse allegations.

 This story was updated at 8:30 a.m.
 CDT with statements from New York Cardinal Timothy Dolan and Bishop James Checchio from Metuchen, New Jersey.
 It was updated again at 10 a.m.
 CDT with a statement from the Archdiocese of Washington.
+This story was updated to correct the year of McCarrick's ordination.

 In a shocking announcement, Cardinal Theodore McCarrick, who served as the archbishop of Newark, New Jersey, and Washington, D.C., before retiring in 2006, has announced that he is stepping down from active ministry after allegations of sexual abuse were found "credible and substantiated."